aguywhosaguy/pilot-lua/Gyro.md

-The Gryo part actively aims itself towards a target.
+The Gyro part actively aims itself towards a target.
 It can be used to create missiles which follow the player.

 ## Table of Contents